kcerasaro/Star-Rail-Dashboard/documentation/dev_logs.md

     - Refactored PlayerWidget to use the SelectField component
     - Added ability to cancel editing player information
     - Added error message to editing player information
+    - implented ability to copy uid to clipboard
 - What I learned
     - How to use generic types in Typescript through- important for the select field as several dropdowns will be implemented, but different enums will be given
 - Known Issues